 10.10 Research Degree students may undertake industry placements, internships or other similar enrichment activities as part of the research degree.
-Where placements form part of the research degree, and are unpaid, living allowance and tuition fee (as applicable) will continue.
+Where placements form part of the research degree, and are unpaid, living allowance and tuition fee scholarships (as applicable) will continue.
 Where placements are not directly related to the research degree and will impact upon the research degree student’s progress, and/or where placements are paid at greater than 75% of their living allowance, research degree students should apply for unpaid leave of absence, in consultation with their supervisor.
+An unpaid leave of absence will defer the end date of the scholarship by the period of the leave.
 Industry placements and similar activities cannot be accepted as grounds for an extension of the scholarship.

-10.11 Scholarships (tuition fee and/or living allowance) will cease:
+10.11 Scholarships (tuition fee and/or living allowance/stipend) will cease:

-10.12 Grievances relating to scholarships will be managed according to section 15 of the Academic Regulations for Higher Degrees by Research.
+10.12 Grievances relating to scholarships will be managed according to the Grievance procedures detailed in section 15 of the Academic Regulations for Higher Degrees by Research.

-10.13 Unless specified otherwise in the procedures governing a particular scholarship, scholarships are not transferable to another university or provider.
+10.13 Unless specified otherwise in the procedures governing a particular scholarship, scholarships are not transferable to or from another university or provider.

-11.1 The University will select students for a research degree scholarship against published selection criteria, and the awarding of the scholarship will be conditional on continuing eligibility under those criteria, including future enrolment and/or performance in a program of research at the University.
+11.1 The University will select students for a research degree scholarship against published selection criteria (University’s Research Degrees Scholarship Allocation Guidelines: Competitive Commonwealth and University of South Australian funded scholarships), and the awarding of the scholarship will be conditional on continuing eligibility under those criteria, including future enrolment and/or performance in a program of research at the University.